 How the Brain Responds to Hallucinogens

 When it comes to hallucinogens and the brain, the experience of taking them can be a mixed bag.
 Some people take them and feel nothing.
 However, most people experience some form of the following effects.
 Hallucinogens affect the brain by targeting the places responsible for sensory input.
-The outcome of taking the drug depends on what you take, how much, and the strength of the dosage.
+In fact, the outcome of taking the drug depends on what you take, how much, and the strength of the dosage.

 Other factors like a person’s state of mind and their current functional capability can also alter the impacts of hallucinogens and the brain.
 Most people under the influence of hallucinogens experience effects like: